Theldus/stelf/README.md

 Hide binary data inside x86 ELF files by changing the instruction encoding

 ## How it works?
+TL;DR: Stelf works by putting binary data inside the instruction itself, but keeping the same instruction as before, without changing the execution flow or anything.

+<details><summary>Longer explanation</summary>

 Stelf works by (ab)using of the ModR/M byte and the 'direction-bit' `d`: in instructions that involve memory operands or registers, the 'ModR/M' byte follows the instruction's opcode.